Williamson shrugs off record 18th Test ton

-Ever the perfectionist, Kane Williamson has brushed off his record-breaking 18th Test century for New Zealand to dwell on his own dismissal at the end of a wet second day in his side's day-night encounter with England.
+Kane Williamson has brushed off his record-breaking 18th Test century for New Zealand to dwell on his own dismissal after a wet second day in the day-night encounter with England.

-There was no play after Friday's dinner break, with the heavens opening at Eden Park just before 5pm and the umpires calling it a day at 9pm.
+There was no play after Friday's dinner break in Auckland, with the heavens opening at Eden Park just before 5:00pm and the umpires calling it a day at 9:00pm.

-The Black Caps are sitting pretty on 229-4, 171 runs ahead of England, who had been bowled out on Thursday for just 58 - their sixth-lowest Test total.
+The Black Caps are 4-229, 171 runs ahead of England, who had been bowled out on Thursday for just 58 - their sixth-lowest Test total.

-Fortunately for Kiwi captain Williamson, he had enough time during Friday's brief action to score the necessary nine runs after resuming unbeaten on 91.
+Kiwi captain Williamson had enough time during Friday's brief action to score the necessary nine runs after resuming unbeaten on 91.

 He brought up his century with a boundary down the ground, followed by a series of patient singles to the legside and then a sneaky single at gully.